Perry James is a native Floridian with a passion for photography.

 I am looking for the shadows, highlights and texture in a black and white scene that I am shooting, planning how I am going to process my image in the digital darkroom.

 In my color landscapes I am not trying to document the scene as it is but attempting to bring out the essence of the scene.
 That is, the light the color and the movement in the landscape It’s more about the feeling of the location and less about the detail within the location.
 And this is the feeling I am attempting to convey to the viewer.

-I love the motion of landscapes the color, light and textures all coming together in an instant of time waiting to be captured.
+I like the motion of landscapes, the color, light and textures all coming together waiting to be captured.
 I’ll sometimes set the camera on the tripod and let the movement and color in the scene I am shooting just do what ever it is going to do.

 And sometimes I’ll move the camera panning from side to side or up or down creating a softer and often a painterly abstract effect.
 The color and the light surrounding the landscape that I am shooting is still there but appears as if it is a mix between a photograph and a watercolor painting sometimes creating gentler shades of light and color.

 I’ll often take ten to twenty shots, from all angles and vantage points, until I get an image I think I will be able to work with.
 Saturating or softening the colors within the scene and sometimes combining two or three shots together into a composition.
 And than cropping and resizing the image to get the print I had seen in my minds eye.
 These are some of the decisions that I make in order to create what I have envisioned before I even arrive at the location I am photographing.

 Perry’s work is displayed in many private collections throughout the world and the United States.

 His work can also be seen at the Englewood Art and Frame Gallery in Englewood Florida.